By Fiona McKim

-Of every model tested for this best hair dryer feature, we came to the T3 Cura Luxe with some of the highest expectations, not least because it gives the Dyson Supersonic a run for its money on the price.
-Within the beauty industry, T3 has a reputation for innovation and, incidentally, makes my favorite curling wand (the customizable Whirl Trio).
+Among the models we tested, we came to the T3 Cura Luxe with some of the highest expectations, and not only because it gives the Dyson Supersonic a run for its money on the price.
+Within the beauty industry, T3 has a reputation for innovation and, incidentally, makes our favorite curling wand (the customizable Whirl Trio).
 So, how did their latest luxury hair dryer measure up?

 From the minute you slip it out of its box, the Cura Luxe makes a good impression, all sleek glossy, and black with copper detail; there’s a white version, too, if that’s your thing.
-It looks a tad large compared with some of the others we tried (it’s about 25cm long, compared with 21cm for the Remington and Parlux), but doesn’t feel clunky in hand.
-The display is digital, which feels very swish—click one button to flit up and down five heat settings or two speeds, and the cool-shot button is lockable, too, making life easier if you need to set a head of thick hair—no sore thumb from holding it down.
+It looks a tad large compared with some of the others we tried.
+(It’s about 25cm long, compared with 21cm for the Remington and Parlux.)
+But fortunately, it doesn’t feel clunky in hand.
+The display is digital, which feels very swish—click one button to flip up and down five heat settings or two speeds.
+The cool-shot button is lockable, too, making life easier if you need to set a head of thick hair—no sore thumb from holding it down.

-As mentioned, this is a brand known for pushing technology forward and there’s plenty of that going on in the Cura Luxe.
-The most unique feature is the auto-pause—take your fingers off the handle and put the dryer down, and it automatically stops airflow, resuming only when you pick it back up again.
+As mentioned, this is a brand known for moving the needle, and there’s plenty of that going on in the Cura Luxe.
+Its most unique feature is the auto-pause—take your fingers off the handle and put the dryer down, and it automatically stops airflow, resuming only when you pick it back up again.
 You can imagine how useful this proved when attempting a big bouncy blow-dry with various round brushes.
-It does take a couple of seconds to notice it’s been dropped and self-pause, but in several weeks of testing, it never failed to kick in.
+It takes a couple of seconds to notice it’s been dropped and self-pause, but in several weeks of testing, it never failed to kick in.